roya0045/Dendritic_layer-TF-Keras-/README.md

 This is a prototype layer.
 If you decide to try it out please inform me of the results as I do not have much time for testing currently.

+Some tweaks must still be done, this is a work in progress